DATA-606-SUMMER-2023/Naveen_data606/docs/draft_proposal.md

 'balcony',    : No of balcony does a house have.

 'price'       : Price of the house in lakhs(INR_ Indian Rupees)

+I'm going to take the listed columns to build the model: 'location',	'size',	'total_sqft',	'bath',	'price'.

 ## Techniques and Models: